Rocketseed Privacy Notice

 • trade-union membership

-• genetic or biometric data
+• genetic data

 • health-related data